Contact Us 1-800-596-4880

 2. Select Push

-In certain scenarios, someone else might have modified the version in Design Center while you modified the same version locally.
-This triggers conflicts in git.
+In certain scenarios, someone else might have modified the version in MuleSoft VCS while you modified the same version locally.
+This triggers conflicts in Git.

 See Solve Conflicts for more information.